GitHarsh31/DeliverFast---Food-Delivery-App/README.md

 # DeliverFast---Food-Delivery-App
-•	Designed a mobile-based food delivery app focused on user-friendly ordering experience.
+•	Designed a mobile-based food delivery app on Figma focused on user-friendly ordering experience.
 <br>
 •	Created a minimalistic and modern UI providing customers with a hassle-free, premium experience.
 <br>